Upper Willamette system catfish

 • Like

-Reactions: bass, Diehard and Admin
+Reactions: Kane, bass, Diehard and 1 other person

 Nice man.
 I moved here from georgia and my dad would fish for these and flat heads down there.
 They get big